Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 7. Click the end place you want to add in the list of places.

 8. Click the [CREATE] button in the bottom right corner.
-  The new workflow is created.
+  The new workflow has been created.
 The *New workflow* window is closed.
 The workflow editor with the defined start and end places is displayed.

   ![Workflow editor new](../../Assets/Screenshots/ActindoWorkFlow/Workflows/WorkflowEditorNew.png "[Workflow editor new]")